 Imperative to the survival of many nonprofit organizations, volunteers are key stakeholders for your mission.
 Cassandra Smallman, from InitLive, provides a few key tips for enhancing your volunteers’ experience.

 Volunteers are integral to nonprofit organizations, and for many they are the main workforce and faces behind the organization.
-Providing volunteers with meaningful and positive volunteer experiences every time they show up to work is crucial to ensuring your organization has a sustainable volunteer team in the long term.

 As such, investing in delivering great volunteer experiences is not only good for your organization’s volunteer retention strategy.
 It can also help deepen each volunteer’s engagement and commitment to your cause.